The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 5. The dad post-knee-reconstruction stalling in rehab

 He thought rehab was the problem.
-Every session felt heavy.
 Then we mapped the day before rehab.
 Up at 5:30.
 Long commute.
 Work conflict.
 Six hours sitting.
 No lunch.
 Caffeine.
 Stressful call.
 Rehab at 6pm.
+He had spent 11 spoons before a single rep. The knee was not failing.
+The system was overloaded.

 Spoon Savers and Cup Fillers

-Numbing reduces feeling in the short term but does not always restore capacity.
+Separate three categories — things that numb, things that rest, things that restore.
+Numbing reduces feeling but does not restore capacity.
 Rest reduces demand.
 Restoring gives something back.
-The question is: How do I feel afterwards?
+The question is — how do I feel afterwards?

 Spoon savers